Refija/DIA/ReadME-Task 2.txt

 Task 2 is built upon the task 1.
 Task 1 must be run first in order to generate 2 csv files that are used for the task 2, "results.csv" that gives matching records from 2 datasets and "score.scv" with similarity score between the records.

-Algorithms : K-Nearest Neighbors and Random Forest classifier for accuracy comparison
+Algorithms: K-Nearest Neighbors and Random Forest classifier for accuracy comparison, how accurately the model will predict match/no match outcome based on score(>0.5)